Reclaim Your Time: Top Working From Home Tips

-At this point, if the COVID-19 pandemic still has you working from home, then you’re likely tired of all the jokes about not showering for days and working in your pajamas.
-The real reason people might not shower for days or get out of bed to work is because they’re working more and staying “on the clock” beyond regular business hours.
+If you work remotely, you’ve likely heard all the jokes about not showering for days and sitting at your computer in pajamas.
+The truth behind the joke is that people might manage working from home by skipping the shower or not getting out of bed to open up their laptop because they’re working more and staying “on the clock” beyond regular business hours.

-If employers and managers don’t want to burn out their remote employees, they need to help them regain a better work-life balance.
+If employers and managers don’t want their remote employees to feel burnout, they need to help them regain a better work-life balance with remote work tips.
 And it’s not just up to employers; employees need to establish healthier work-from-home habits, too.
 In this article, we’ll discuss tips for employers and employees to help everyone achieve a better work-from-home balance.

 How Can Employers and Managers Help Remote Employees Disconnect?

 Different industries have different hours of operation and different standards for what constitutes a “regular day at the office.”
 Stick to those hours as much as possible for the sake of your employees.
-Their lives may be unpredictable, but your expectations need to be clear, consistent, and reasonable, just like they would if you were all back at the office.
+Their lives may be unpredictable, but your expectations need to be clear, consistent, and reasonable, regardless of whether employees work remotely or on-site.

 Working remotely doesn’t give you free reign over your employees’ time.
-So if you find yourself typing up an email at midnight for something your employees could do the next day, stop typing.
-It might do you some good to disconnect, too.
+So, if you find yourself typing up an email at midnight for something your employees could do the next day, stop typing.
+It might do you some good to switch off at home, too.

 “This is all well and good,” you might be thinking, “but what if we can’t afford to throttle back at this point?”
 Then tell your employees.
 Whatever the situation might be, it’s better to be upfront about what’s happening.
 If you’re considering layoffs or furloughs, you might think you’re doing your employees a favor by shielding them from the truth.
 But what you’re really doing is making it harder for them to prepare for what’s coming.